Providing Quality Dementia Care

 2 Months Full Time / 6 Months Part Time

-There are 72 face to face contact hours and a 40 hours industrial attachment to apply skills in a workplace environment.
+There are 72 e-learning contact hours and a 40 hours industrial attachment to apply skills in a workplace environment.

 Graduates will be prepared for careers working with persons living with Dementia in Nursing homes, Day Care Centres, Respite Centres, Hospitals and as caregivers.